Post Top Ad

 Fighting Malaria in Ethiopia: My Ground-Level Journey in the Somali Region

-Exploring the Front Lines: Beating Back Malaria in Ethiopia's Somali Region
+Beating Back Malaria in the Somali Region

-A moment of hope.
-Facility staff in the Somali Region receive a new microscope, a crucial tool in the fight against malaria. #HealthCare #Ethiopia
+A moment of hope — facility staff in the Somali Region receive a new microscope, a crucial tool in the fight against malaria. #HealthCare #Ethiopia

 The vast, harsh landscape of the Somali Region poses unique challenges.
 Malaria is a persistent threat, but by partnering with the Somali Regional Health Bureau, we were able to dive deep, uncover critical gaps, and craft solutions that made a tangible difference.